fbpx

 Take a walk through Los Molinos, the beautiful valley surrounding Ronda.
 You can head down into El Tajo, the gorge that separates the old and new town, and get a view of the bridge and town from below.
 The rest of the day is free to explore town.
 The Plaza de Toros is one of the oldest bullfighting rings in the country, and adjoining the bullring is the Bullfighting Museum, which displays relics of Ronda's bullfighting history.
 The gardens behind offer panoramic views over the surrounding mountains, which have a long history of sheltering bandits and smugglers.
 Visit the Museum of Bandits for an entertaining insight into their history, or check out the prize-winning wineries and beautiful national parks that surround the town.

-Today you'll travel south-west to the Costa de la Luz (Coast of Light) by train.
+Today you'll travel south-west to Tarifa, along the coastline.
 This western Andalusian coast faces the Mediterranean and North Africa and your base for the next two nights is Tarifa, a laid-back beach town endowed with spectacular rocky scenery, a sea fortress, a lighthouse and plenty of character.
 The afternoon is free to relax.
 Perhaps catch a bus to the 10 kilometre-long sands of Playa de Los Lances – a haven for kite surfers – or hole up at a beach bar on Playa de Valdevaqueros.
 One of the best ways to appreciate the area is simply to wander, along the promenade under the old castle, past restaurants brimming with fresh seafood, and appreciate this rare, underdeveloped stretch of Spanish coastline.
 The surfers lend the Old Town a laid-back, international vibe, along with hints North Africa, which lies just across the water.
 In the evening, why not grab some dinner in town and join in Tarifa's vibrant nightlife.

 Day 14 - Costa de la Luz / Tarifa